 Defend Against Drafts

 This easy-peasy winterizing idea helps keep drafts from entering through your front door.
-Simply put a rolled up towel along the bottom edge of the door, and voila!
+Simply put a rolled-up towel along the bottom edge of the door, and voila!
 You’ve made an instant heat-keeper.
 For a ready-made seal, pick up a draft guard at your local hardware store.

 Insulate Your Windows

 The other common heat-releasing culprits around the home are your windows.
 Consider caulking, weather-stripping, or adding layered curtains so your windows will help keep cold air out and warm air in.
 If you live in an apartment and are worried about your security deposit, or are just looking for something that can easily be removed, consider temporary window insulation film.
-You can find more recommendations and instructions for window insulation here.

 Run Your Fans in Reverse